SooryaGeorge7/Patient-Manager/README.md

 ## Scope/  Strategy

 I wanted to develop an application that could be used in real life.
-In my daily life in the dental environment, i often come across applications to manage patients.I drew inspiration from those applications.
+In my daily life in the dental clinic, i often come across applications to manage patients.I drew inspiration from those applications.
 This patient management system allows user to log in, sign in, view patient details, add patient details , add appointments , view appointments , view treatment costs and calculate total payment due.

 The strategy for this project is implemented in the following ways: